biocompute-objects/bco_api/docs/config.md

 The HUMAN_READABLE_HOSTNAME to be returnd in the `user_info` object.
 This is used by the BCO Portal for interacting with a specific instance of the BCO DB, and in the Swager Docs.

 ### PUBLIC_HOSTNAME
 The PUBLIC_HOSTNAME to be returnd in the `user_info` object.
-This is used by the BCO Portal for interacting with a specific instance of the BCO DB, and in the Swager Docs.
+This is used by the BCO Portal for interacting with a specific instance of the BCO DB (i.e. to make requests), and in the Swager Docs.
 It is also utilized by the `activation_link`, `retrieve_bco`, `validate_bco_object_id` functions, as well as in the API tests.

 ### DATABASE
 This value is used as the `"NAME"`in Django's [DATABASES](https://docs.djangoproject.com/en/5.0/ref/settings/#databases) object.
 The BCO DB is set up to use the default SQLITE.
 If you would like to have a database that is outside of the project folder and/or has a non-default name than you can provide an absolute path for the name value here.